raunelgarcia/front-end-framework/README.md

 Click on the project SDK field.
 If the Amazon Correto SDK in not listed, select Add SDK > Download JDK.
 Select Amazon Corretto, version 11.
 Apply and confirm the configuration

+### Add google java plugin

+Go to File > Settings > Plugins > Marketplace and search the google-java-format plugin and install it, you will probably need to restart de IDE after installing it.
+Once it is installed you should enable the plugin in File > Settings > google-java-format Settings.
+In order to be able to Reformat Code with the Optimize import option on you should go to Help > Edit Custom VM Options, paste the following lines and restart the IDE afterward:

+`--add-exports=jdk.compiler/com.sun.tools.javac.api=ALL-UNNAMED
+--add-exports=jdk.compiler/com.sun.tools.javac.code=ALL-UNNAMED
+--add-exports=jdk.compiler/com.sun.tools.javac.file=ALL-UNNAMED
+--add-exports=jdk.compiler/com.sun.tools.javac.parser=ALL-UNNAMED
+--add-exports=jdk.compiler/com.sun.tools.javac.tree=ALL-UNNAMED
+--add-exports=jdk.compiler/com.sun.tools.javac.util=ALL-UNNAMED`

 ## Set Environment Variables: